akka/alpakka/docs/src/main/paradox/sqs.md

 behaviour is enabled by setting the `closeOnEmptyReceive` flag on creation.
 If set, the `Source` will receive messages until it encounters an empty reply from the server.
 It then continues to emit any remaining messages in its local buffer.
-The stage will complete once the last message has been send downstream.
+The stage will complete once the last message has been sent downstream.

 Note that for short-polling (`waitTimeSeconds` of 0), SQS may respond with an empty reply even if there are still messages in the queue.
 This behavior can be prevented by